The Carnivorous Plant FAQ v. 11.5

 The two species B. gigantea and B. lamellata are very similar, and are coarse perennial species up to about 70 cm tall that can resprout from rootstocks.
 The rest of the species (sometimes refered to as the Byblis liniflora complex) are smaller, more delicate, and in cultivation are at most annuals or short-lived biennials.

 A fossil seed, similar to the modern members of the Byblis liniflora complex, was found in South Australia near Adelaide.
-Unfortunately, it has not been given a name for a very sad reason, the nature of which are revealed in the announcement paper but which I don't care to tell you, so as to encourage you to venture into a library.
+Unfortunately, it has not been given a name for a very sad reason, the nature of which are revealed in the original research paper but which I don't care to tell you, so as to encourage you to venture into a library.

 Page citations: Conran, J.G., & Christophel, D.C.
-2004; Conran, J.G. et al. 2002; Hartmeyer, S. 1997, 1998; Lowrie, A. & Conran, J.G.
+2004; Conran, J.G. et al. 2002; Hartmeyer, S. 1997, 1998; Lowrie, A. 2013; Lowrie, A. & Conran, J.G.
 1998, 2008; Rice, B.A.
 1993, 2006a; Schlauer, J. 2002; personal observations.

 back forward